 Because of the way people use vehicles, maintenance needs vary.
 There may need to be more frequent checks and services.
-The Additional Required Services -Normal are for vehicles that:
+The Additional Required Services - Normal are for vehicles that:

 - Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Vehicle Load Limits \$ 177. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
-See Recommended Fuel ⇔ 231.
+See Vehicle Load Limits \$\(\pi\) 179. - Are driven on reasonable road surfaces within legal driving limits.